 In this study, we report instances of two stages of the life cycle of HEGs.
 Intron 1 of the mitochondrial cox1 gene of S. reilianum was shown to contain a degenerated GIY-YIG HEG, while the homologous position in the U. maydis gene displays no intron.
-Besides, in the telomeric region of chromosome 9 of the nuclear genome of U. maydis, we found evidence of a recent migration of a very similar GIY-YIG HEG.
-This very rare event could be uncovered thanks to its recent occurrence and the singularly homogeneous composition of the U. maydis nuclear genome.
-It likely represents a snapshot of evolution, when a mutational event occurred, but selection did not have time yet to act.
-The future of this insertion remains, therefore, to be written.
-Its absence in any field isolates of U. maydis sequenced so far suggests that either the mutation was lost in natural populations, or that it occurred in the lab after the selection of the original Holliday strains.
-These results demonstrate that HEGs, like other mobile elements, may represent a so far understudied source of genetic diversity.
+Besides, in the telomeric region of chromosome 9 of the nuclear genome of U. maydis, we found evidence of a recent insertion of a very similar GIY-YIG HEG.
+Phenotypic assay of the mutant strain containing a double-deletion of the HEG and the helicase gene where it inserted reveals enhanced stress sensitivity in vitro.
+The absence of a GIY-YIG HEG in any field isolates of U. maydis sequenced so far, however, suggests that either the mutation was lost in natural populations and only maintained under laboratory conditions, or that it is only present in a so far unsampled population.
+These results demonstrate that HEGs can generate genetic diversity not only via their duplication, but also by drastically modifying the local genetic architecture where they insert.

 Material and Methods

+Data sets and scripts necessary to reproduce the statistical analyses in this work are available as Supplementary File S1 and at https://gitlab.gwdg.de/molsysevol/umag_11064 .

 Analysis of codon usage and GC content